ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/job-interviews.md

 What I take home from Abreu's story is solace; at least I'm not alone.

-[^1]: Someday I'll talk more about this.
+[^pds]: Someday I'll talk more about this.
-[^2]: Another interesting tidbit: just as his departure from IDG coincided with the launch of his personal blog, [Six Colors](www.sixcolors.com), my own departure from my job at PDS led to my spending *a lot* more time on my blog here.
+[^idg]: Another interesting tidbit: just as his departure from IDG coincided with the launch of his personal blog, [Six Colors](www.sixcolors.com), my own departure from my job at PDS led to my spending *a lot* more time on my blog here.
 It's funny how big, planned life changes often lead to other equally big, *unplanned* life changes.
-[^3]: The grass is always greener.
+[^kr]: The grass is always greener.